glennblock/splunk-add-on-for-socketio/README.md

-# Socket.IO Modular Input
+# Add-on for Socket.IO

 ## Overview
-This app provides provides a Socket.IO Moudlar Input which hosts a [Socket.IO](http://socket.io) server that can receive large volumes of events realtime which will be fed into Splunk.
+This add-on provides provides a Socket.IO Modular Input which hosts a [Socket.IO](http://socket.io) server that can receive large volumes of events realtime which will be fed into Splunk.

 ![Socket.IO and Splunk](https://dl.dropboxusercontent.com/u/6860088/socketio.jpeg)

 ## Setup